svergun/vagrant/ansible-workshop/README.md

 ## Synopsis

-The Vagrant file builds a simple environment for learning Ansible automation.
+The Vagrant file builds a simple environment for learning Ansible.

 ## Defaults